-Mother's Day is right around the corner, so our visit brings a fabulous opportunity to shop for that perfect, unique gift!
-There are new earrings, necklaces, rings, pendants, and bracelets with all the vibrant colors of the southwest from Navajo, Hopi, Zuni and Santo Domingo artists and more.
-We have lots of turquoise neckwear (both short and long) in Kingman, Skyhorse, Campitos,

-Sleeping Beauty, Royston, Nacozari, and more in a wide variety of colors.
+Welcome to another year - we hope yours has been great so far.
+Looking forward to seeing you soon!
+Mother's Day is right around the corner, so now is a great time (and place!) to shop for that perfect, unique gift!
+From earrings, necklaces, rings, pendants, and bracelets with all the vibrant colors of the southwest from Navajo, Hopi, Zuni and Santo Domingo artists and more you are sure to find something special!
+We have lots of turquoise neckwear (both short and long) in Kingman, Skyhorse, Campitos, Sleeping Beauty, Royston, Nacozari, and more in a wide variety of colors.
 From super affordable to high-end collector items, we have it all!
 Speaking of collector items, we took in some amazing collections and this time we really outdid ourselves!
 These collections contain an amazing selection of jewelry from two wonderful ladies who had impeccable tastes and a need for large necklaces with all kinds of matching earrings, rings, and bracelets.
 We also took in more large turquoise rings and bracelets from another collection which contained what we thought (at the time) was roughly 100 or so items.
 We were way under with that estimate - there is enough jewelry to keep us well-stocked for some time!
-And, on top of that, we just took in another big collection from a lovely lady who also had an appreciation for larger neckwear.
-Needless to say - we will be burning the midnight oil to get this glorious collection of 15-20 pieces (as well as previous collections) ready for you to shop.
-Please note, our cases will be very full, so please take your time to enjoy this treasure hunt so as not to miss anything.
+And, as if that is not enough, we just took in another big collection from a lovely lady who also had an appreciation for larger neckwear.
+Needless to say, we will be burning the midnight oil to get this glorious collection of 15-20 pieces (as well as previous collections) ready for you to shop.
+The cases will be very full, so please take your time to enjoy this treasure hunt so as not to miss anything.
 There are necklaces from Santo Domingo artists such as Lupe Lovato, Delbert Crespin, Charlene Reano and Chris Nieto.
-Also available are Navajo necklaces as well as earrings, rings, and bracelets by artists Mary Tom, Bruce Hodgins, Peterson Johnson, Jack Tom, Alex Sanchez, La Rose Ganadanegro, Garrison Boyd, Darryl Becenti, Etta Endito, Andy Cadman, and Frances Moses Begay.
-If you are searching for something specific, do be sure to ask because we might have it (or something similar) and it is just not out for sale vet.
+There are Navajo necklaces as well as earrings rings and bracelets by artists Mary Tom, Bruce Hodgins, Peterson Johnson, Jack Tom, Alex Sanchez, La Rose Ganadanegro, Garrison Boyd, Darryl Becenti, Etta Endito, Andy Cadman, and Frances Moses Begay.
+If you are searching for something specific, do be sure to ask because we might have it (or something similar) and it is just not out for sale yet.
 Other collections brought in some more amazing jewelry, including pieces with 14kt gold and sugilite by Brian Clark and a short two strand sugilite and gold necklace.
 The collection also contains a 14 kt gold and fire agate pendant.
 There is a fantastic handmade three-strand natural turquoise necklace by Ray Lovato.
 This is a major piece from one of the greats in the Santo Domingo art world.
 You will not want to miss seeing this necklace!

-We also took in a high-grade Skyhorse turquoise and handmade bead squash blossom necklace, and two squash blossom necklaces from the 1980's by Herman Coan, one all-silver and one with turquoise, both with hand-made beads.
+We also took in a high-grade Skyhorse turquoise and handmade bead squash blossom necklace, and two squash blossom necklaces from the 1980's by Herman Coan - one all-silver and one with turquoise, both with hand-made beads.
 These are well-made vintage heavy necklaces that are highly collectible and will make a treasured family heirloom for generations to come.
 Another recent collection contains a very large number of ladies watch bands as well, so if you have been looking for a watch band to complete (or complement) your set, this is the perfect time to take advantage of this rare opportunity.